Grieslybaer/cbra_kanban/components/account_auth/README.md

 # AccountAuth
 This is a quick guide to use the AccountAuth Engine for Ruby on Rails Applications.

-This engine adds an authentication syntax, based on Devise, to your application.
+This engine adds an authentication syntax (based on Devise) to your application.

 ## Getting started
 AccountAuth works with Rails 4.2 onwards.
 As its not available on a Gemserver, you need to download it manualy and put it somewhere in your application.
 I recommend to put it into your *vendor/* folder.
 Maybe create another folder called *engines*.
 You can then add it to your Gemfile with: